skasproject/skas/docsite/docs/twoldapservers.md

 The `providerInfo.ldap2` has been modified for SSL and authenticated connection:

 - `url` begins with `https`.
-- `clientAuth` provides information to authenticate against the skLdap2 pod.
+- `clientAuth` provides information to authenticate against the `skLdap2` pod.
-- `insecureSkipVerify` is set to false, as we want to check certificate validity.
+- `insecureSkipVerify` is set to `false`, as we want to check certificate validity.
 - `rootCaPath` is set to access the `ca.crt`, the CA validating the `skLdap2` server certificate.

 As stated above, during the deployment of the `skas2` secondary POD, a server certificate was generated to allow